-The project is located in the heart of tropical forest in the region of Quepos close to the popular destination of Manual Antonio National Park.
+The project is located in the heart of the tropical forest in the region of Quepos, close to the popular destination of Manual Antonio National Park.
 The local area is sparsely populated and provides a tranquil environment to live in.
 It’s great to experience living in the rainforest hearing and seeing the sounds and sights that come with it!

 Volunteers live on site and there are two accommodation options; the volunteer house and private cottages.
 Volunteers can stay in the volunteer house for up to 4 weeks before moving into the cottage.

 There are three cottages on site and these are a private accommodation option ideal for families, couples and solo travellers who prefer to have their own space.
-They consist of a bedroom, bathroom with hot water showers and western-style toilet and have coffee making facilities and air conditioning.
+They consist of a bedroom and bathroom and have coffee making facilities and air conditioning.
 They also have a balcony area with seating.
 Please note that these are subject to availability and there is a weekly supplement for this option (see fees section for more details).

 There are communal areas where all volunteers can relax with WIFI access, and an equipped kitchen and dining area.
 There is also a swimming pool on site which all volunteers are welcome to use, or you can read a book on one of the sun loungers.

 “To say this experience was amazing would be an understatement!
 I came through a university program and was able to live out my dream job.
 I got to have hands on experience rescuing and rehabilitating animals to be released, I got to learn all about the animals of Costa Rica, and I got to meet so many kind, funny, and passionate people.